elenalowery/WSL-Workshop/README.md

 ### Use Case 1: Improve customer retention (SparkML models in Jupyter/Python)
 1. Open the project you just created.
 2. Navigate to **Assets** view and open **TelcoChurn_SparkML** *Jupyter* notebook.
-Make sure to click *Default* when you open the notebook - this will open the notebook with the Python 2.7 runtime.
+This notebook has been implemented for the Python 2.7 runtime.
 You can verify the runtime by running the first cell in the notebook.
 3. Follow instructions in the notebook.

 ### Use Case 2: Improve operational efficiency (Scikit-learn and SparkML models in Jupyter/Python)